In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

-This is one of the last steps for setting up our server configuration, where we are linking our server on a pi to the VPN network hosted by systerserver's server Jean.
-This will then mean that this pi can be used as a mobile and autonomous server, running online but not from a set address.
+This is one of the last steps for setting up our server configuration, where we are linking our server on a pi to the VPN network hosted by systerserver's server: Jean.

+This will then mean that this pi can be used as a mobile server, running online but not from a set IP address/location.